 Tips for Protecting Your Assets

 - If you’re starting to think seriously about how to maximize your financial efficiency, you should consider finding a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One type of FDIC-insured account is a certificate of deposit.
 Check out our list of the best CD rates in the country.
 Though not the most high-reward option, CD accounts are low risk.